 - provide you with suggestions and advice on strategies and actions or the purchase of additional products and services including those that may be available from third parties.

-- Act as a Data Processor for personal information on third parties that you provide to us in the context of a service contract and where you are therefore the Data Controller with legal responsibility to comply with relevant data protection and privacy legislation within your own jurisdiction.
+- Act as a Data Processor for personal information on third parties that we manage on your behalf in the context of a service contract and where you are therefore the Data Controller with legal responsibility to comply with relevant data protection and privacy legislation within your own jurisdiction.

 We may aggregate information information provided to us under a contract and use it to provide class information, for example to monitor our performance with respect to a particular service we provide.

 We shall ordinarily continue to process your personal information until the contract between us ends or is terminated by either party under the terms of the contract.
 However we may maintain a copy of this information on our contractual relationship for compliance purposes, or for research purposes or for the purposes of monitoring and improving our performance.

 Our work for you may require us to pass your information to our third-party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing the Services to you on our behalf.
 However, when we use third party service providers, we will disclose only the personal information that is necessary to deliver the Services and we have contracts in place that require them to keep your information secure and to guarantee compliance with all applicable data protection legislation.